mjon/WildCounts/_posts/2019-04-25 Why iNaturalist observations without photos are research grade.md

 I want to push back against this view that citizen science observations without evidence are unlikely to be of use for research.
 Often that's not true.

 To do research with biodiversity data, it is ideal to estimate the probability that an observation ID is correct.
 With museum and herbarium collection data, it is usually assumed that mis-identifications are unlikely and IDs can be assumed to be correct.
 That’s not the case with iNat data, whether or not an observation is "research grade".
-(We should not be ignoring the mis-identifiction probability in collections either.)
+(We should not be ignoring the mis-identification probability in collections either.)

 The probability of an iNat ID being correct can be estimated using a combination of the proportion of times particular observers and particular identifiers have misidentified a particular taxon.
 Some taxa are also inherently easier to ID than others, which can be quantified with iNat data.